axtk/react-keenrouter/README.md

 Generally, `route` returned from the `useRoute` hook is provided by the wrapping `<Router>` component.
 If there is no `<Router>` up the React node tree (as with `<App/>` in the example above), a default `route` based on the current page location is used.
 The wrapping `<Router>` is therefore unnecessary unless it should have prop values (`route`, `includesSearchParams`, `includesHash`) different from the default.

-Also, as shown in this example, the application routes can be matched by means of the `withRoute` helper function which adopts the ternary structure of the conditional operator to fulfil the commonly used [conditional rendering](https://reactjs.org/docs/conditional-rendering.html#inline-if-else-with-conditional-operator) pattern.
-As a function rather than a route matching component, `withRoute` can be equally used with components and prop values.

 ## Server-side rendering (SSR)

 For the initial render on the server, the `<Router>` component can be used to pass the current route location to the application in essentially the same way as it can be done in the client-side code: